-The NetBIOS Node Type (see [RFC1001] section 10 and [HYBRID]) SHOULD be administratively configurable, and be set to H by default.
+The NetBIOS Node Type (see [RFC1001] section 10 and [HYBRID]) SHOULD be administratively configurable, and be set to H by default if there is an NBNS specified (either administratively or via DHCP); otherwise, it MUST be set to B by default.

 If DHCP is in use and a NetBIOS over TCP/IP Node Type Option (see [RFC2132] section 8.7) is provided by the DHCP server, an end node MUST set its Node Type to the value indicated in the option.
-If this DHCP option is obtained over multiple interfaces, then the end node MUST choose one of them in any implementation-specific < 5> way.
+If this DHCP option is obtained over multiple interfaces, then the end node MUST choose one of them in any implementation-specific<6> way.